-My friend Lynda is one of these people; she can quote entire chapters and verses about our shared school days, whereas the most I remember about the five years at my secondary school is what the building looked like, a couple of the teachers who I really liked, and a couple of momentary flashes of events that – for whatever reason – have stuck in my head.
+My friend Lynda is one of these people; she can quote chapter and verse about her school experience, whereas the most I remember about the five years at my secondary school is what the building looked like, a couple of the teachers who I really liked, and a couple of momentary flashes of events that – for whatever reason – have stuck in my head.
 Other than that, I’m drawing a complete blank; for me, I left school entirely (after Sixth Form) when I was 18 – almost 20 years ago – and I learnt what I clearly needed to learn, but everything else has been blotted out.

 This then makes life interesting when choosing a school for my son.
 Life has moved on dramatically since then; technology, knowledge, the speed and demands of society are all massively different now, so what criteria do I use to make that choice an effective one?
 Do I read the OFSTED reports?
 Online reviews that parents or students or interested parties have written?
 A tour of the school?
 All of those things play a part, of course, and it would surely be churlish to rely solely on one method to make that choice.